WebAssembly/component-model/design/mvp/Concurrency.md

 thread" is always the value of the `thread` parameter.
 Threads store their containing task so that the "current task" is always `thread.task`.

+Because there is always a well-defined current task and tasks are always created for calls to typed functions, it is therefore also always well-defined to refer to the current task's function's type, e.g., when returning a value or determining whether blocking is allowed.

+### Thread Built-ins

+The Component Model provides a set of built-in Core WebAssembly functions for creating and running threads.

+New threads are created with the [`thread.new-indirect`] built-in.
+As mentioned [above](#threads-and-tasks), a spawned thread inherits the task of the spawning thread which is why threads and tasks are N:1. `thread.new-indirect` adds a new thread to the component instance's table and returns the `i32` index of this table entry to the Core WebAssembly caller.
+Like [`pthread_create`], `thread.new-indirect` takes a Core WebAssembly function (via `i32` index into a `funcref` table) and a "closure" parameter to pass to the function when called on the new thread.
+However, unlike `pthread_create`, the new thread is initially in a "suspended" state and must be explicitly "resumed" using one of the following 3 thread built-ins.
+Once the thread is resumed, the thread can learn its own index by calling the [`thread.index`] built-in.

+A suspended thread (identified by table index) can be resumed at some non-deterministic point in future via the [`thread.resume-later`] built-in.
+In contrast, the [`thread.yield-to`] built-in switches execution to the given thread immediately, leaving the *calling* thread to be resumed at some non-deterministic point in the future.
+Lastly, the [`thread.switch-to`] built-in switches execution to the given thread immediately, like `yield-to`, but leaves the calling thread in the "suspended" state.
+These three functions can be used to resume both newly-created threads as well as threads that executed and then suspended.

+In addition to threads entering the suspended state via `thread.new-indirect` and `thread.switch-to`, threads can also explicitly suspend themselves via the [`thread.suspend`] built-in.
+Thus, there are three ways a thread *enters* the suspended state and three ways a thread *exits* the suspended state (with `thread.switch-to` serving in both categories).
+Together, these 5 thread built-ins support both the "green thread" [use cases](#goals) where Core WebAssembly code running inside the component wants to fully control thread scheduling (via `thread.switch-to` and `thread.suspend`) as well as the "host thread" use cases where the Core WebAssembly code wants to let the containing runtime nondeterministically schedule threads (via `thread.resume-later` or `thread.yield-to`).

+Lastly, since threads are cooperative, there is a [`thread.yield`] built-in that can be called in the middle of long-running computations to allow the runtime to nondeterministically switch execution to another thread.
+`thread.yield` is equivalent to (but obviously more efficient than) creating a new thread with a no-op function (via `thread.new-indirect`) and then yielding to it (via `thread.yield-to`).

 ### Thread-Local Storage

 Each thread contains a distinct mutable **thread-local storage** array.
 The